Wire report

 Jacob Wulfson’s fellow airmen decided his fate after a court martial at RAF Lakenheath – a distressing week for Sarah Steele, the academic he assaulted Explainer: how the US bypasses British courts to try its military over crimes in the UK When Sarah Steele woke up on the morning of 2 December 2023, she found herself in a pool of cold water in a bathtub.
 She was naked and in the apartment of an American fighter pilot she had met in person for the first time the night before.
 She was confused.
 Her head hurt, and so did her neck.
 This was the account Steele, a British academic, provided to prosecutors.
 They later accused the pilot, Capt Jacob Wulfson, of drugging and strangling Steele in his apartment in the east of England, and penetrating her vagina with his penis without her consent.
 Continue reading...

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 Jacob Wulfson’s fellow airmen decided his fate after a court martial at RAF Lakenheath – a distressing week for Sarah Steele, the academic he assaulted Explainer: how the US bypasses British courts to try its military over crimes in the UK When Sarah Steele woke up on the morning of 2 December 2023, she found herself in a pool of cold water in a bathtub.
 She was naked and in the apartment of an American fighter pilot she had met in person for the first time the night before.
 She was confused.
 Her head hurt, and so did her neck.
 This was the account Steele, a British academic, provided to prosecutors.
 They later accused the pilot, Capt Jacob Wulfson, of drugging and strangling Steele in his apartment in the east of England, and penetrating her vagina with his penis without her consent.
 Continue reading...

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, ‘Degrading’: why did a US fighter pilot avoid British trial after strangling a woman in England?, Jacob Wulfson’s fellow airmen decided his fate after a court martial at RAF Lakenheath – a distressing week for Sarah Steele, the academic he assaulted Explainer: how the US bypasses British courts to try its military over crimes in the UK When Sarah Steele woke up on the morning of 2 December 2023, she found herself in a pool of cold water in a bathtub.
+According to The Guardian’s linked item, ‘Degrading’: why did a US fighter pilot avoid British trial after strangling a woman in England?, Jacob Wulfson’s fellow airmen decided his fate after a court martial at RAF Lakenheath – a distressing week for Sarah Steele, the academic he assaulted Explainer: how the US bypasses British courts to try its military over crimes in the UK When Sarah Steele woke up on the morning of 2 December 2023, she found herself in a pool of cold water in a bathtub.
 She was naked and in the apartment of an American fighter pilot she had met in person for the first time the night before.
 She was confused.
 Her head hurt, and so did her neck.
 This was the account Steele, a British academic, provided to prosecutors.
 They later accused the pilot, Capt Jacob Wulfson, of drugging and strangling Steele in his apartment in the east of England, and penetrating her vagina with his penis without her consent.
 Continue reading…

 Context